mongodb/docs/source/install.rst

 section in the "Agent Log" and "Pings" tabs.
 Once MMS has data, you can view and begin using the statistics.

-If the agent cannot collect information about a host for 24 hours, that host is deactivated in the MMS agent and console.
+If the agent cannot collect information about a host for 24 hours, the MMS system deactivates the instance in MMS agent and console.
 Deactivated hosts must be manually reactivated from the MMS console if you wish to collect data from these hosts.

 .. _troubleshooting: